Welcome to Leiden University

 - Study programme introductions

 Most study programmes have their own introduction activities.
-You’ll receive more information by post.
+Depending on the faculty you’ll receive more information by email or by post.
 Also take a look under your faculty or study programme tab.

 By joining an association you’ll meet a wide range of people and get more out of your time as a student.
 As well as student and study association, Leiden and The Hague also have many other social associations, for example sports, religious and cultural associations.
 Read more about associations.